 There were four blocks at the prison: one for white prisoners, one for non-white prisoners, a women’s block, and the awaiting-trial block.
 Today, the Constitutional Court has its seat in the very spot where the awaiting-trial block one stood, with four of the original staircases in and around the court building.
 One of the staircases holds the Flame of Democracy.
 This perpetual flame was lit by Nelson Mandela in 2011 and serves as a reminder to South Africans of their right to freedom.

-Is you want to get away from the main tourist strip and get a reality check, venture into Soweto, a township on the southwestern side of Johannesburg (Soweto is actually an abbreviation of Southwestern Townships).
+If you want to explore Johannesburg city center beyond the main tourist strip and get a reality check, venture into Soweto township.
 The area was created by the White government in the 1930s to house Black Africans, since the plan was to remove them from Joburg proper.
-The conditions these people lived in, and often live in even today, are something to think about.
+The conditions local people lived in, and often live in even today, are something to think about.
 Soweto also housed miners as it was adjacent to the main mining belt.
 The former miners’ housing can also be seen.

-Put on your suspenders and colorful socks, it’s time to visit the hipster neighborhood of Maboneng!
+Put on your suspenders and colorful socks; it’s time to visit the hipster neighborhood of Maboneng, one of the most creative corners of downtown Johannesburg.
 It’s cool, it’s arty, it’s trendy!
 If alternative and independent are adjectives you like, Maboneng is the place for you.

-If you can, visit Maboneng on a Sunday for the vibrant Market on Main.
+If you can, visit Maboneng on a Sunday for the weekly market called Market on Main.
 You’ll be able to shop for everything from flowers and produce to vintage and design products, but mostly, you can absorb the vibe and people watch with a good coffee or a regional dish from one of the sellers.

 I don’t know about you, but I think it’s time for a breather!
 Some fresh air and a nice walk sound about right.
 Or maybe you aren’t into the hipster vibe that is the Maboneng district, but still want to hang out and see some real Jozi life?

-To really experience the park as the locals do, try to visit during one of the many events: concerts, art shows, the annual charity event Carols by Candellight held in December and the hugely popular Jazz on the Lake that takes place every September.
+To really experience the park as the locals do, try to visit during one of the many events: concerts, art shows, the annual charity event Carols by Candlelight held in December, and the hugely popular Jazz on the Lake that takes place every September.

-All right, now you’ve rested and rowed in the park, it’s time for full-day trips.
+All right, now you’ve rested and rowed in the park, it’s time for the best Johannesburg day trips.

 You can learn a lot about South African history in Johannesburg.
 But how much do you know about the history of humankind?